luca-nik/mev_agent/exercises/second/Exercise2.md

 Another important factor to consider is price slippage.
 By the time the transaction order I intend to perform is processed by the miners or the block containing our transaction is validated, the price of at least one of the assets in the path connecting `USDT` to `USDC` might have changed.
 This can result in a different executed buy amount than what was initially expected.
 Slippage is more significant in volatile markets or with large order sizes relative to the liquidity available in the pool.

 ### Other Users
 Other market participants can also largely influence the outcome.
-The order the transactions are inseted in a specific block, might once again cause price slippage.
-In additon to this, miners can identify MEV opportunities and leveraging trades censorship, frontrunning or sandwitch attack they can significantly impact the price and execution of a swap.
-For instance, a frontrunner might detect a large swap and place their transaction before it to profit from the expected price movement, resulting in a worse price for the original transaction.
+The order in the transactions is inserted in a specific block, which might once again cause price slippage.
+In addition to this, miners can identify MEV opportunities and leveraging trade censorship, frontrunning, or sandwich attacks they can significantly impact the price and execution of a swap.
+For instance, a frontrunner might detect a large swap and place the transaction before it to profit from the expected price movement, resulting in a worse price for the original transaction.

 ### Gas Fees
 Finally, gas fees are a crucial consideration in executing swaps on Ethereum.
 High gas fees can make small trades unprofitable or reduce the net gain from arbitrage opportunities.
 Additionally, during times of network congestion, gas fees can spike, making it more expensive to execute swaps and affecting the overall profitability.
-In addition to this, MEV bots identifying possible profitable trades, might start competing effectively startgin a gas-auction, and congesting the network.
+In addition to this, MEV bots identifying possible profitable trades might start competing effectively starting a gas-auction, and congesting the network.

 Go to [third exercise](../third/Exercise3.md) ...